princesingh-actual/Password-Management/README.md

 # Password-Management
-An android app to manage password using Fingerprint. simple app made using java language
+An android app to manage password using Fingerprint.
+Simple and elegant app made with :heart: using Java!